igor-buzhinsky/nusmv_counterexample_visualizer/README.md

 In the bottom panel, the values of all variables for all counterexample steps are provided.
 The values which are present in the LTL formula are shown on the left.
 Important values are highlighted.

 Highlighting of important atomic propositions is implemented (with some enhancements) according to the polynomial algorithm from: I. Beer, S. Ben-David, H. Chockler, A. Orni, R. Trefler.
 Explaining counterexamples using causality.
 Computer Aided Verification, pp. 94-108, 2009.
 Springer Berlin/Heidelberg.

-Almost all arithmetic operators are supported.
-Supported past-time LTL operators: Y, Z, O, H. If the provided counterexample has no loop (e.g. when BMC is used), the last element is looped automatically.

 ## Building